Toddler Safe Ways to Trim your Tree

 One of my favorite solutions was tassels.
-I had picked up a couple packs of pink dip dyed tassels in the dollar spot at Target a while back because I was certain I would need them for something... eventually.
+I had picked up a couple packs of pink dip-dyed tassels in the dollar spot at Target a while back because I was sure I would need them for something... eventually.
 (I mean how could I not?)
 I looped them together into sets of two and draped them over the branches.

 5. Wood Cut Snowflake Ornaments, $4 for 10

 Simple.
 Classic.
-These are a great foundation for a DIY and can be painted to match your own color scheme but I choose to leave them as is and embrace the natural wood.
+These are an excellent foundation for a DIY and can be painted to match your own color scheme, but I choose to leave them as is and embrace the natural wood.

 6. Gold Dip Dyed Feathers, $12 for aprox.
 12 feathers